Scattering and localized states for defocusing nonlinear Schr\"odinger equations with potential

-In fact, the standard scattering problem for linear localized time dependent potentials have been largely open until very recently.
-There are fundamental reasons for that.
-The separation of the scattered part from the localized part of the solutions can not be determined by spectral theory, and may be arbitrarily slow.
-A key problem is to prove microlocal propagation estimates which can control the behavior of the solution in certain regions of phase-space.
-Although these types of estimates are well-understood in the time-independent case, where they were decisive in proving $N$-body scattering~\cite{sigal1987n}.
-The derivation of these estimates is significantly harder in the case of the time-dependent case owing to the fact that (1) we cannot project to certain energy, and (2) we cannot decouple the evolution of the bound states from the radiation.
-Recently, the introduction of exterior estimates in~\cite{liu2023large} showed that even with these difficulties, it is often possible to obtain certain decay estimates in the region $|x| \gtrsim t^{\beta}$, which points the way toward resolving some of these difficulties.
+In fact, the standard scattering problem for linear localized time-dependent potentials has been largely open until very recently.
+There are fundamental reasons for this.
+The separation between the radiation and bound state components of the solutions cannot be determined by spectral theory and may be arbitrarily slow.
+A key problem is to prove microlocal propagation estimates to control the behavior of the solution in certain regions of phase-space.
+Although these types of estimate are well understood in the time-independent case, where they were decisive in proving $N$-body scattering~\cite{sigal1987n}, the derivation of these estimates is significantly harder in the time-dependent case owing to the inapplicability of spectral theory methods, which prevent us from projecting away bound states and low-energy waves.